 Once your data is error free, a full school audit list should be printed and used to cross check your class lists.
 To do this:

-To print this file, from Enrolments > MoE Returns > Audit Log click on the relevant link under the Roll Return Files heading.
+To print this file, from Admin > MoE Returns > Audit Log click on the relevant link under the Roll Return Files heading.

 - Electronic Sign-Off.